prasenforu/serverless/README.md

 #### Lets! break down function’s life cycle creation (by the developer) and its execution (by the user or client application).

-##### a.
+##### First Step.
 After coding the function, the developer uploads it to Fission via the REST API provided by the controller.
 To facilitate interaction with Fission, we have the fission-client client for Mac and Linux.
-The controller stores the lambda function and related information in its database (etcd)
+The controller stores the function and related information in its database (etcd)

-##### b.
+##### Second Step.
-After loading the function, and also interacting with the controller, we create a new path that will allow us to call the function by means of a URL such as http://FISION_ROUTER/my_function
+After loading the function, and also interacting with the controller, we create a new path that will allow us to call the function by means of a URL such as http://FISION_ROUTER/hello_world

 Once the function is ready for use, its life cycle consists of the following steps:

-##### 1.
+##### Step #1.
 When the function is called through HTTP, what we do is contact the router, which reroutes our requests to the right address.
-In our case, a request to http://FISION_ROUTER/my_function will be handled by function hello.js.
+In our case, a request to http://FISION_ROUTER/hello_world will be handled by function hello_world.py.

-##### 2.
+##### Step #2.
 If the function does not exist in execution, a new container would be instantiated with the adequate execution environment (nodeJS is our example).
 Then, the new container will retrieve the hello.js function by means of the fetcher.

-##### 3.
+##### Step #3.
 After a few milliseconds, the container will be ready to handle the HTTP request that it will receive through the router.

-##### 4.
+##### Step #4.
 Once the request is satisfied, the container containing the function will remain alive during a specific period of time.
 If, during this time no request is received, it will be destroyed.
 These functions in stand-by are dubbed hot functions.

 Delving a bit deeper into Fission’s deployment architecture in Kubernetes, it is important to point out that all components, except environment containers, are deployed in a namespace called “fission”.
 The environment containers created and instantiated for each language and/or function created are deployed in a different namespace dubbed “fission-function”.